Money where it matters

 As pennies become less available, depositing or using what you already have can be a simple way to avoid holding onto coins you may not use in the future.

 We’re actively monitoring developments and evaluating how the penny phase out may impact our members.
 We’ll continue sharing updates as more information becomes available.
+As the way we use money evolves, we’ll keep you informed and ready for what’s next.
+Life moves.
+Live well.

 Written by the Numerica Financial Engagement Team